Alex4386/Typhon/DOCS.md

 ## Testing your gear against Typhon Plugin
 Any minecraft servers supports Spigot API can work with Typhon Plugin.

-But, Typhon plugin is tested on [Paper](https://papermc.io).
+But, Typhon plugin was only properly tested on [Paper](https://papermc.io).
-For your best experience, I recommend using Paper.
+Due to extreme I/O use and CPU-Intensive job that Typhon plugin does to your Minecraft server, I recommend using Paper for best experience.

 ### Benchmarking your gear with erupting a volcano in ludicrous speed
 In order to test your gear is adequate for Typhon plugin, try the following: